To see more profiles in the Birds of Ocracoke series, click here

 Their primary food sources are aquatic insects, marine worms, small fishes, small crustaceans and mollusks.
 They will occasionally eat seeds and grasses.

-In the East, Willets nest locally from Nova Scotia, all along the Atlantic and Gulf coasts.
+In the East, Willets nest locally from the southwest corner of Newfoundland and all along the Atlantic and Gulf coasts.

 Willets are ground nesters, usually in well-hidden locations in short grass and often in colonies.